great-northern-diver/loon/website/md/beta.md

 # Also good to know

-- currently only the `ps` file format works reliably for image exports.
-I recommend for now to **make screenshots** if you need to put a `loon` plot into your report.
+- currently only the `ps` file format works reliably for image exports (although the font mapping is not correct yet).
+I recommend for now to make screenshots if you need to put a `loon` plot into your report.